tendermint/atom_one/README.md

 bonded ATOMs are not included in the target two thirds ATOMs staked for the Cosmos Hub.

-The exchange rate formula between PHOTONs and ATOMs will be such that if all the ATOMs not already bonded into PHOTONs were to be bonded to PHOTONs, there would always be 1 billion PHOTONs.
+The exchange rate formula from ATOMs to PHOTONs shall be such that if all the ATOMs not already bonded into PHOTONs were to be bonded to PHOTONs, there would always be 1 billion PHOTONs.
 This is a succinct but true invariant of the system.
 Consequently, the number of PHOTONs is capped and will never reach 1 billion PHOTONs (because the number of ATOMs in existence must be greater than 0 for there to be any validators).

-In general, PHOTONs may be converted back into staked ATOMs after waiting the standard unbonding period, with exceptions defined in this article.
-To get free unbonded ATOMs back, one must thereafter undelegate from the Cosmos Hub validator and wait another unbonding period.
+The Photon Equivalent of Atoms is equal to 1 billion minus the number of total existing PHOTONs.
+If all ATOMs were to become bonded as PHOTONs, there would be an additional inflation of the Photon Equivalent of Atoms.

+In order to prevent hostile takeover of the Cosmos Hub, the following restrictions shall apply in converting PHOTONs back into ATOMs:

+ * Each month, there shall be a total allowance of 2% of the Photon Equivalent of Atoms (the "Monthly Photon Equivalent Allowance") that can become unbonded into ATOMs.
+This restricts the total amount of ATOMs that may become unbonded from PHOTONs.

+ * There shall be a monthly auction where PHOTON holders may elect the number of PHOTONs they wish to convert to ATOMs with a minimum required conversion limit factor ranging from 0% to 100%.
+A limit of 0% is like a market order, and means the user wishes to get a pro-rata of the available Photon Equivalent of Atoms available for conversion that month.
+A conversion order with limit of 100% will not execute if the total number of PHOTONs bidding to convert to ATOMs exceeds the Monthly Photon Equivalent Allowance.

+ * The auction shall start on the first day of the month and last for a week.

 The PHOTON shall be the only staking token for ICS2 staking.